 In addition, it has been shown that employees who take part in productive team meetings often feel more valued and appreciated by their managers.
 This can help build stronger relationships between employees and managers, resulting in better morale and higher levels of quality work in the organization.

-Tips for how to improve meeting effectiveness
+How to improve meeting effectiveness

 Who should attend?

-Make sure only the necessary co workers attend the meeting.
+Make sure only the necessary co-workers attend the meeting.
 This prevents unnecessary distractions and ensures that the meeting is focused on the most important topics.

 Determine action items